Flight delays, cancellations could continue for a decade amid airline workforce shortage

 Air traffic controllers must attend a specialized academy for two to five months, then complete two to five years of on-the-job training before they can become fully certified.
 That process can cost a potential worker $35,000 or more.
 By law air traffic controllers must retire at age 56.

-Right now, CBS News analysis shows that there is a shortage of about 3,000 fully-certified air traffic controllers to meet current demand.
+Right now, Now News analysis shows that there is a shortage of about 3,000 fully-certified air traffic controllers to meet current demand.

 A June 21, 2023, report by the U.S. Department of Transportation's Inspector General raises other serious concerns about that shortfall and takes the FAA to task for making "limited efforts to ensure adequate controller staffing" around the country.
 The OIG found that in 20 of the 26 critical control towers in the United States, staffing fell well below the FAA's own 85% minimum threshold.
 And in New York TRACON (54%), Miami Tower (66%) and New York Center (68%) staffing is critically low.